 When transferring large sums of foreign currency to pay for your new home, you will incur both transfer and conversion fees.
 You should also take into account currency fluctuations, as your buying price will likely be fixed in shekels, yet your purchase price may change, depending on the value of the foreign currency relative to the shekel.

-In order to get the best exchange rates and minimize additional fees on both ends of the transaction, consider transferring your funds with IsraTransfer, instead of through a bank.
-We will also take care of all the financial bureaucracy that comes with buying a home in Israel, including the payment of builders’ vouchers, tax vouchers, and preparing banker’s drafts.
+In order to get the best exchange rates and minimize additional fees on both ends of the transaction, consider transferring your funds overseas with IsraTransfer, instead of going through the bank.

 If you are buying a new property in Israel from a developer, the purchase price is generally linked to the constantly changing rate of inflation – the Consumer Price Index (Madad) – or the Israeli Building Index.
 Any amount owed to the builder must be paid based on the minimum of the index listed in the contract.
 In the event that the index increases, so does the property price, but it cannot drop below the base index specified in the contract.